 When you may need to restore public folder

-There could be different scenarios in which you will find the backup files as handy solution to recover from the data loss.
-Let us consider a very common human error, which may lead into to severe condition.
+There could be different scenarios in which you will find the backup files as a handy solution to recover from the data loss.
+Let us consider a very common human error, which may lead to severe conditions.

-Suppose, the administrator accidentally deletes public folders from the database, which leads into inoperability of the database as well.
+Suppose, the administrator accidentally deletes public folders from the database, which leads to the inoperability of the database as well.
 In this condition, you will be helpless as a public folder cannot be restored from an older version as well.
 The reason is Microsoft Exchange follows a hierarchical structure to organize data in their respective folders.
-Even if you restore public folders from backup, Microsoft Exchange will keep them until hierarchy update.
-At time of hierarchy update, these folders will be deleted again.
+Even if you restore public folders from backup, Microsoft Exchange will keep them until the hierarchy update.
+At the time of the hierarchy update, these folders will be deleted again.

 Even if you restore the database from a backup, the public folders will be visible only till the server receives replication messages.
 Since the folders have actually been deleted from the public folder hierarchy, as soon as the public folder database receives a hierarchy update, it will come to know that the deleted folders don’t exist within the hierarchy and they will be deleted again by the store.